SilasX/RubyLivelyLetter/README.md

 output a form letter with substitutions from the yaml file.
 The YAML entries can be arrays, in which case it makes the substitution with a randomly-chosen member of the array.

-In your input form letter template, place a # before every variable you want to substitute from the yaml, and then ensure it is replaced with a (#-free) entry with the same key in your YAML file.
+In your input form letter template, place a # before every variable you want to substitute from the yaml, and then ensure it corresponds to a (#-free) entry with the same key in your YAML file.
 For example, if you have #name, in your form letter, make sure you have a line like

     name: Bobby